korcokm/AngularJsGeekQuiz/README.md

 # AngularJsGeekQuiz
-Tutorial using AngularJS plugin with MVC
+Tutorial using AngularJS plugin with MVC.